 Every supporting character's name is followed by a parenthetical note of their department within the Supermarket.
 Following Tom Schall's credit as "Hobo" is the department tag of "(United Bums Local 501)."
 See more

-Performed by 40 Gallon Still See more
+Written and Performed by Three Day Threshold See more